 Michael Meeske writes across genres, including women’s historical fiction, mystery, suspense, horror, and gothic fiction.

 The Magdalen Girls, Michael’s first novel for Kensington Books, written as V.S.
-Alexander, was published in January 2017 in the US, with sales to the UK, the Czech Republic, and Brazil.
-The novel, set in 1962 Dublin, deals with the dark history of the Magdalen laundries, a system of institutionalized servitude formerly sanctioned by the Catholic Church.
+Alexander, was published in 2017.
+Set in 1962 Dublin, it deals with the dark history of the Magdalen laundries, a system of institutionalized servitude formerly sanctioned by the Catholic Church.

-His second book for Kensington, a WWII novel, The Taster, about a food taster for Adolf Hitler, was released on Jan.30th 2018 in the U.S., and has been sold to Harper Collins/Avon in the UK as Her Hidden Life.
-In addition to the UK, the book will be sold in Canada, Germany, the Czech Republic, Brazil, and in hardcover in Italy.
+His second book for Kensington, The Taster, about a food taster for Adolf Hitler, was released in 2018 and was sold to Harper Collins/Avon in the UK as Her Hidden Life.
+In addition to the UK, foreign rights were sold in Canada, Germany, the Czech Republic, Brazil, Spain, and Italy.
+The Taster has been optioned for an English-language film by Ascent Film in Rome.

-In 2017, Cleis Press published The Combat Zone, the first in his Cody Harper mystery series, written as Vincent Wilde, as well as the sequel, An Absent God.
-Both books are available on Amazon.com
+Cleis Press published The Combat Zone, the first in his Cody Harper mystery series, written as Vincent Wilde, as well as the sequel, An Absent God.
+Both books are available through Cleis or on Amazon.com.

-His other writing credits include Frankenstein’s Daemon, a sequel to Frankenstein, and Poe’s Mother, a psychological suspense thriller, offered through Usher Books and also available on Amazon.com.
+Other writing credits include Frankenstein’s Daemon, a sequel to Frankenstein, and Poe’s Mother, a psychological suspense thriller, offered through Usher Books available on Amazon.com.
 Additionally, his short stories, In the End, He Dreamed, and, Feelers, were selected for inclusion in two anthologies of gothic horror published by Firbolg Publishing.
 Zombieville was included in a 2011 horror anthology of short fiction by Florida Romance Writers (FRW), headlined by Heather Graham.

 From 2008 to 2010, he served as Vice President of FRW.
 He has been an active member of FRW and guest since 2002.
 He is a former member of the Writers’ Room of Boston, a non-profit working space for novelists, poets and playwrights.